Handpicked: Off–Grid Retreats in Scotland

 The Bothy at Nether Glenny—Loch Lomond and Trossachs National Park

 A well designed off-grid cabin with home comforts on the outskirts of family run a farm in the Menteith Hills.
-Tranquil and private with hiking straight from the door.
+Tranquil and private with walks straight from the door.

 Features